4neesh/DevBlog/src/posts/094_YieldCurves.md

 <br>
 <h4>Summary</h4>
 <p>
 The yield curve is used to understand the expected returns of an investor for a given bond at a given maturity.
-The yield curve helps us to understand future expecations of interest rates as investments with bonds are often compared with risk-free savings.
+The yield curve helps us to understand future expectations of interest rates as investments with bonds are often compared with risk-free savings.
 Analyst will create historical yield spreads to compare different bonds, and to understand when some bonds are trading at a premium than they previously have against others.
 </p>